 Infectious arthritis, also called septic arthritis, involves a sudden, severe infection of a joint.
 It can cause severe pain, swelling, a fever, and tissue damage and needs prompt treatment.

-It is essential to diagnose and treat infectious arthritis quickly to prevent joint damage and the spread of infection.
+Infectious arthritis usually affects just one joint, but it can spread.
+As a result, it is essential to diagnose and treat it quickly to prevent severe joint damage and the spread of infection.

 The bacteria typically reach the joint through the bloodstream.